-Dr. Randolph recently published a study of 117 surgeries for recurrent thyroid cancer in patients who underwent a second, third, fourth, fifth, sixth or seventh cancer surgery at Massachusetts Eye and Ear Infirmary.
+- Dr. Gregory Randolph published a study of 117 surgeries for recurrent thyroid cancer in patients who underwent a second, third, fourth, fifth, sixth, or seventh cancer surgery at Massachusetts Eye and Ear.
 The studied showed a 0% rate of neural complications.

-Drs.
-Lesnik and Randolph published a radiographic algorithm that supports accurate definition of lymph node metastasis for patients with the most common type of thyroid cancer called papillary carcinoma both in primary surgery and revision surgery.
+- Drs.
+David Lesnik and Dr. Gregory Randolph published a radiographic algorithm that supports accurate definition of lymph node metastasis for patients with the most common type of thyroid cancer called papillary carcinoma both in primary surgery and revision surgery.

-Dr. Randolph has also published on behalf of the American Thyroid Association a review paper outlining the importance of radiographic recognition of macroscopic nodal disease.
+- Dr. Gregory Randolph has also published, on behalf of the American Thyroid Association, a review paper outlining the importance of radiographic recognition of macroscopic nodal disease.

-Drs.
-Randolph and Kamani of the Thyroid Division have done extensive work on the importance of laryngeal exam prior to thyroid surgery.
+- Dr. Gregory Randolph and Dr. Dipti Kamani have done extensive work on the importance of laryngeal exam prior to thyroid surgery.

 Make An Appointment Today!

 or Use Our Simple Online Form to Give Us Feedback

 We welcome your comments and feedback.
 Please include contact information if you'd like a response.